iancze/DiskJockey/README.md

 ![Logo](logo.png)

-Copyright Ian Czekala and collaborators 2014-16
+Copyright Ian Czekala and collaborators 2014-17

 email: iancze@gmail.com

-This package derives dynamical masses for T Tauri stars using the Keplerian motion of their circumstellar disks, applied to radio interferometric data from the Atacama Large Millimeter Array (ALMA) and the Submillimeter Array (SMA). **If you use this code or a derivative of it in your research, you must cite [Czekala et al. 2015 ApJ, 806 154C](http://adsabs.harvard.edu/abs/2015ApJ...806..154C).**
+This package derives dynamical masses for T Tauri stars using the Keplerian motion of their circumstellar disks, applied to radio interferometric data from the Atacama Large Millimeter Array (ALMA) and the Submillimeter Array (SMA). **If you use this code or a derivative of it in your research, we would really appreciate it if you cited the first paper in our series, [Czekala et al. 2015 ApJ, 806 154C](http://adsabs.harvard.edu/abs/2015ApJ...806..154C).**

 See an explanation of [how dynamical mass measurements](http://iancze.github.io/dynamical/) work.

 Papers published using DiskJockey:

-* *A Disk-based Dynamical Constraint on the Mass of the Young Binary AK Sco*: [Czekala et al. 2015 ApJ, 806 154C](http://adsabs.harvard.edu/abs/2015ApJ...806..154C)
+* *A Disk-based Dynamical Constraint on the Mass of the Young Binary AK Sco* : [Czekala et al. 2015 ApJ, 806 154C](http://adsabs.harvard.edu/abs/2015ApJ...806..154C)
 * *A Disk-based Dynamical Constraint on the Mass of the Young Binary DQ Tau* : [Czekala et al. 2016 ApJ, 818 156C](http://adsabs.harvard.edu/abs/2016ApJ...818..156C)
+* *ALMA Measurements of Circumstellar Material in the GQ Lup System* : [Macgregor et al. 2017, ApJ, 835, 17M](http://adsabs.harvard.edu/abs/2017ApJ...835...17M)
+* *ALMA Observations of the Young Substellar Binary System 2M1207* : [Ricci et al. 2017 AJ, 154, 24R](http://adsabs.harvard.edu/abs/2017AJ....154...24R)
+* *The Architecture of the GW Ori Young Triple Star System and Its Disk: Dynamical Masses, Mutual Inclinations, and Recurrent Eclipses* : [Czekala et al. 2017, ApJ, 851, 132](http://adsabs.harvard.edu/abs/2017arXiv171003153C)

 We can also be found in the [astrophysics source code library](http://ascl.net/1603.011) as well.